-In my work as a sport psychologist, I often simplify and separate everything into thoughts feelings and actions.
+In my work as a sport psychologist, I often simplify and separate everything into thoughts feelings, and actions.
 Those who are familiar with my particular style will know that I am a big believer in predominantly learning to accept thoughts and feelings whilst still committing to our actions.
 When breaking down the human experience like this it can be useful to try and consider if pressure is more of an emotion or a thought or a combination.

 For most performers, it will be a combination of thoughts and feelings.
 Consider the typical signs of experiencing extreme pressure.
 In terms of emotions tensing up, tightening of the muscles and nerves might be common.
-The thoughts that typically present themselves when pressure is experienced are often predictive and negative.
+The thoughts that often present themselves when pressure is experienced are often predictive and negative.
 For example, cognitions such as “what if I mess up today” or “I just know I am going to play badly”.

 The Pressure Is Real, Just Accept It

 The mindset that we are looking to help our clients develop is one whereby pressure is just pressure.
 It’s neither good nor bad.
 It can be useful for you to consider the variations in pressure as similar to other variables.
 Such as the weather or the colour of the opposition’s kit (shirts).
 These are just natural variations common in sport.
 It’s unhelpful to think of warmer days as being good and cooler days as being bad for example.
 The same applies to pressure vs. no pressure.